iamthemanintheshower/our-awesome-platform/README.md

 FEATURES:
 - Web FTP client with PHP editor (CRUD operations on files with a Web FTP client, encrypte details storage);
 - Automatically backup every single edit of a file (it makes a copy of the file every time you save it);
-- Download all the files you edited in the current session with one click;
+- Download all the files you edited in the current session with one click or send the backup to a remote server;
 - Upload and uncompress;
 - Work on a "dev" environment and go live with a click;
 - Transform an HTML template to a WordPress template, easily;
-- CRUD operations on tables of the database associated to the project;
+- DB management tool for each project (CRUD operations on tables of the database associated to the project);
 - Select project in a group of projects;
 - Edit pictures online;
 - Easy download an entire project, database included;
+- Tracking system (automatically track the time you spend on each project and each function)
+- File edit history (see all changes you have made with the FTP editor);
+- Search in file (search a string inside of files of the project)

 Next release: (already developed, testing in local environment)
-- create an automatic backup at each save event with history, search in file, list of today's saved files, upload and uncompress .zip files
-- db management tool for each project
-- tracking system (automatically track the time you spend on each project)
 - chat with collegues and easy cut/paste from the chat to the todo list manager

 TODO:
 - for each project, add a log viewer (just adapt this code https://github.com/iamthemanintheshower/wp-exceptions-mng)